Operation Barbarossa: Battle of Moscow

 The German government now publicly predicted the imminent capture of Moscow and convinced foreign correspondents of an impending Soviet collapse.
 On 13 October, the 3rd Panzer Group penetrated to within 140 km of the capital.
 Martial law was declared in Moscow.
 Almost from the beginning of Operation Typhoon, however, the weather worsened.
-Temperatures fell while there was continued rainfall.
-This turned the unpaved road network into mud and slowed the German advance on Moscow.
-Additional snows fell which were followed by more rain, creating a glutinous mud that German tanks had difficulty traversing, which the Soviet T-34, with its wider tread, was better suited to navigate.
+Temperatures fell, and there was continued rainfall.
+This turned the unpaved road network into mud, and slowed the German advance on Moscow.
+Snow fell, which was followed by more rain, creating a glutinous mud that German tanks had difficulty traversing, while the Soviet T-34, with its wider tread, had an easier time navigating.
 At the same time, the supply situation for the Germans rapidly deteriorated.
 On 31 October, the German Army High Command ordered a halt to Operation Typhoon while the armies were reorganised.
 The pause gave the Soviets, far better supplied, time to consolidate their positions and organise formations of newly activated reservists.
 In little over a month, the Soviets organised eleven new armies that included 30 divisions of Siberian troops.
-These had been freed from the Soviet Far East after Soviet intelligence assured Stalin that there was no longer a threat from Imperial Japan.
-During October and November 1941, over 1,000 tanks and 1,000 aircraft arrived along with the Siberian forces to assist in defending the city.
+These had been freed from the Soviet Far East, after Soviet intelligence assured Stalin that there was no longer a threat from Imperial Japan.
+During October and November 1941, over 1,000 tanks and 1,000 aircraft arrived along with the Siberian forces to assist in defending Moscow.

 With the ground hardening due to the cold weather, (Note: On 12 November 1941 the temperature around Moscow was -12 C.) the Germans resumed the attack on Moscow on 15 November.
-Although the troops themselves were now able to advance again, there had been no improvement in the supply situation; only 135,000 of the 600,000 trucks that had been available on 22 June 1941 were available by 15 November 1941.
-Ammunition and fuel supplies were prioritised over food and winter clothing, so many German troops looted supplies from local populations, but could not fill their needs.
+Although the troops were now able to advance again, there had been no improvement in the supply situation; only 135,000 of the 600,000 trucks that had been available on 22 June 1941 were available by 15 November 1941.
+Ammunition and fuel supplies were prioritised over food and winter clothing, so many German troops looted what supplies they could from local populations, but even that was inadequate.

 Facing the Germans were the 5th, 16th, 30th, 43rd, 49th, and 50th Soviet Armies.
 The Germans intended to move the 3rd and 4th Panzer Armies across the Moscow Canal and envelop Moscow from the northeast.
-The 2nd Panzer Group would attack Tula and then close on Moscow from the south.
+The 2nd Panzer Group would attack Tula, and then close on Moscow from the south.
 As the Soviets reacted to their flanks, the 4th Army would attack the centre.

-In two weeks of fighting, lacking sufficient fuel and ammunition, the Germans slowly crept towards Moscow.
-In the south, the 2nd Panzer Group was being blocked.
-On 22 November, Soviet Siberian units, augmented by the 49th and 50th Soviet Armies, attacked the 2nd Panzer Group and inflicted a defeat on the Germans.
+Over two weeks of fighting, lacking sufficient fuel and ammunition, the Germans crept slowly towards Moscow.
+In the south, the 2nd Panzer Group was being blocked: on 22 November, Soviet Siberian units, augmented by the 49th and 50th Soviet Armies, attacked the 2nd Panzer Group and inflicted a defeat on the Germans.
 The 4th Panzer Group pushed the Soviet 16th Army back, however, and succeeded in crossing the Moscow Canal in an attempt to encircle Moscow.